animir/node-rate-limiter-flexible/README.md

 First action in duration is executed without delay.
 All next allowed actions in current duration are delayed by formula `msBeforeDurationEnd / (remainingPoints + 2)` with minimum delay of `duration * 1000 / points`
 It allows to cut off load peaks similar way to Leaky Bucket.
-[Read detailed description here.](https://github.com/animir/node-rate-limiter-flexible/wiki/Leaky-Bucket-Analogy---execute-actions-evenly)
+[Read detailed Leaky Bucket description](https://github.com/animir/node-rate-limiter-flexible/wiki/Leaky-Bucket-Analogy-execute-actions-evenly)

     Note: it isn't recommended to use it for long duration and few points, as it may delay action for too long with default `execEvenlyMinDelayMs`.